rmsk2/moreorless/readme.md

 This is a simple text editor for the Foenix F256 family of modern retro computers.
 You can edit files in 80x60 or 80x30 text mode.
 [Here](/mless.txt) you will find a manual that that explains how to use `moreorless`.
 The manual itself has been created on an F256K using `moreorless`.
 You can start `moreorless` with additional command line parameters.
-I.e. when called via pexec as `/- mless test.txt` then `moreorless` tries to load the specified file (here `test.txt`) upon startup.
+When called via `pexec` as `/- mless test.txt` then `moreorless` tries to load the specified file (here `test.txt`) upon startup.
+You can also select a drive by prefixing the name with a drive number followed by a colon.
+I.e.  `/- mless 1:test.txt` would attempt to load the file `test.txt` from drive 1.
 When called without parameters you can select the file to open manually.

-If you are just interested in a command reference then here we go: The following commands are supported
-(remark: Use the `Windows` key instead of the `Foenix` key when using a PS/2 keyboard.)
+If you are just interested in a command reference then here we go: The following commands are supported (remark: Use the `Windows` key instead of the `Foenix` key when using a PS/2 keyboard.)

 - Pressing `Cursor left` and `right` moves the cursor horizontally
 - Pressing `Cursor up` and `down` moves the cursor one line up or down